A Black Lives Matter mural is defaced with red, white and blue paint in Washington state

 "This is extremely scary," Duncan said on local news station KHQ.
 "When the words 'Black Lives Matter' is enough to upset people in a city so badly that they, not only protest against it, but that they destroy the very words on the side of a building."

 Sgt.
-Terry Preuninger, a Spokane Police Department spokesperson, told local outlet The Spokesman-Review the department had been made aware of the vandalism through media outlets but hadn't confirmed whether a formal complaint was filed.
+Terry Preuninger, a Spokane police spokesperson, told local outlet The Spokesman-Review the department had been made aware of the vandalism through media outlets but hadn't confirmed whether a formal complaint was filed.

 This isn't the only BLM mural that has been defaced in recent weeks.
 In Spokane, a mural of George Floyd was defaced with white paint, though it has now been restored.